Christopher Isherwood: Meeting Don Bachardy

 Down There on a Visit, a novel published in 1962, comprised four related stories that overlap the period covered in his Berlin stories.
-In the opinion of many reviewers, Isherwood's finest achievement was his 1964 novel A Single Man, that depicted a day in the life of George, a middle-aged, gay Englishman who is a professor at a Los Angeles university.
+In the opinion of many reviewers, Isherwood's finest achievement was his 1964 novel, A Single Man, that depicted a day in the life of George, a middle-aged, gay Englishman who is a professor at a Los Angeles university.
 The novel was adapted into a film of the same name in 2009.

 During 1964, Isherwood collaborated with American writer Terry Southern on the screenplay for the Tony Richardson film adaptation of The Loved One, Evelyn Waugh's caustic satire on the American funeral industry.

+The artist David Hockney was introduced to Isherwood and Bachardy by the poet Stephen Spender.
+Hockney's 1968 portrait of the couple at their Santa Monica home was the first of seven Hockney painted in his series of double portraits.
+It sold for $44.3 million at auction in 2025.

 Final years and death

 Isherwood and Bachardy lived together in Santa Monica for the rest of Isherwood's life.
 Isherwood was diagnosed with prostate cancer in 1981, and died of the disease on 4 January 1986 at his Santa Monica home, aged 81.
 His body was donated to medical science at UCLA, and his ashes were later scattered at sea.
 Bachardy became a successful artist with an independent reputation, and his portraits of the dying Isherwood became well known after Isherwood's death.